pawl/CalendarAdmin/README.md

 Calendar Admin
 ---

-Calendar Admin adds the ability to send requests to the administrators of your Google Calendar to have events added.
+Calendar Admin adds the ability to send requests to the administrators to have events added to the organization's Google Calendar, Meetup.com, and Eventbrite.

-It allows you to generate a link to use for an "Add Event" button above your calendar, so your users can request to have events added to your calendar.
+It allows you to generate a link to use for an "Add Event" button above your calendar, so your users can request to have events added to your calendars.

 ![Alt text](https://github.com/pawl/CalendarAdmin/blob/master/screenshots/add_event.png "Add Event Button")